-40. Life Sciences Dual Use Research of Concern (DURC)
+41. Potential Life Sciences Dual Use Research of Concern (DURC)

-This Article applies to all research, for which NSF award funds may be used, that potentially falls within the scope of the US Government Policy for Institutional Oversight of Life Sciences Dual Use Research of Concern as published in September 2014, hereafter referred to as the "Policy".
+This Article applies to all research, for which NSF award funds may be used, that potentially falls within the scope of the US Government Policy for Institutional Oversight of Life Sciences Dual Use Research of Concern as published in September 2014, and/or would fall under the Department of Health and Human Services Framework for Guiding Decisions about Proposed Research Involving Enhanced Potential Pandemic Pathogens, as published in January 2017, hereafter referred to as the "Policy".
 See also PAPPG Chapter XI.B.5.